Marqui-13/Marqui-13/README.md

-- 👋 Hi, I’m @Marqui-13
+- 👋 Hi, my name is Marqui(Mar-key) and I'm a student in Web Programming & Development at Hawkeye Community College
 - 👀 I’m interested in Full Stack Web Development, Blockchain Development, and Game Development
 - 🌱 I’m currently learning React JS, Next JS, Three JS, TypeScript and improving current known languages(HTML5, CSS3, Java, JavaScript, Solidity)
-- 💞️ I’m looking to collaborate on anything that will enhance abilities with current known languages and teach new concepts or other languages
+- 💞️ I’m looking to collaborate on anything that will enhance abilities with current known languages and teach new concepts/languages
 - 📫 How to reach me marquiorr123@gmail.com

 <!---